TNejk/Internal_car_leasing_system/api/READMEBEFOREANGRY.md

 - When you get the Error: pg_config executable not found. error while downloading psycopg2 library, you need to download these sources:\
 apt install postgresql libpq-dev\sudo apt install build-essential\sudo apt install python3-dev and try downloading psycopg2 again.
 It should work now **muah**

+- Try to use datetime objects where available, i did not at first and now i regret it, if you have the time try to refactor it